Is there a gas pipeline in my neighborhood?

 Is the use of natural gas good for the U.S. economy?

 Natural gas comprises almost one-fourth of all primary energy used in the U.S. and is directly linked to jobs and economic health.
-The natural gas industry supports the employment of nearly 3 million Americans in all 50 states. (published by AGA)
+The natural gas industry supports the employment of more than 4 million Americans in all 50 states. (published by AGA)

 How efficient is natural gas?